 Identify charging scenarios and potential charging requirements for Non-Public Networks.
+It will cover non-roaming cases.
+It may include either Stand-alone Non-Public Network (SNPN) or Public Network Integrated NPN (PNI-NPN) models with one or more enterprise customers.

-Identify the potential charging solutions for Non-Public Networks, i.e. identify the charging solution for Stand-alone Non-Public Network (SNPN) and Public Network Integrated NPN (PNI-NPN).
+Identify the potential charging solutions for Non-Public Networks, i.e. identify the charging solution for SNPN and PNI-NPN.

 Identify the recommendations for the normative work further.